Seer stone (Latter Day Saints): Urim and Thummim

-Seer stones and the contemporary Restored Church
+Seer stones after 1830

 After finishing the Book of Mormon translation, Smith is said to have given his brown seer stone to Oliver Cowdery, but he occasionally used his white stone to gain revelations, including his translation of what later became known as the Book of Abraham.
 There is no evidence that Smith used the stone to dictate any of the Doctrine and Covenants revelations after November 1830.
 During his work on his Bible translation, Smith told Orson Pratt he had stopped using the stone because he had become acquainted with "the Spirit of Prophecy and Revelation" and no longer needed it.
 Nevertheless, in 1855, Brigham Young told the apostles that Smith had had five seer stones, and Young made it clear that Smith "did not regard his seer stones simply as relics of his youth" but had found others while church president.

 According to apostle Joseph Fielding Smith, the LDS Church owns one of Smith's seer stones.
 Nevertheless, since the nineteenth century, no president of the church has openly used such a stone in his role as "prophet, seer, and revelator".

 In August 2015, the LDS Church released images of one of Smith's seer stones—a rounded, smoothed, brown and black stone—in a volume of the Joseph Smith Papers Project containing the printer's manuscript of the Book of Mormon.
 The stone shown in the released images has been identified by geologists as a form of jasper, found in a banded iron formation, thus called banded jasper.